Skip navigation

 • Quit smoking, if you smoke.

 • Limit your alcohol intake.
 Too much alcohol can damage your bones.
-This puts you at risk of falling and breaking a bone.
+Alcohol consumption also puts you at risk for falling and breaking a bone.

 It is important to prevent falls by older people.
 These suggestions can help: